joaodlf/joaodlf/content/post/sql-python.md

 - django orm
 ---

 I have been writing a lot more Go this past year.
 For those not familiar, Go favours a non-ORM, non-query-builder approach to interacting with databases.
 This comes naturally due to the [sql package](https://pkg.go.dev/database/sql): A common interface to be used alongside database drivers.
 It's very common to see actual SQL in Go, even in large projects.
-On the other hand, Python dot not have anything in the standard library that supports database interaction, this has always been a problem for the community to solve.
+On the other hand, Python does not have anything in the standard library that supports database interaction, this has always been a problem for the community to solve.
 There are many ORMs and query builders for Python:
 - [SQLAlchemy](https://www.sqlalchemy.org/)
 - [Django ORM](https://docs.djangoproject.com/en/4.2/#the-model-layer)
 - [Peewee](http://docs.peewee-orm.com/en/latest/) (my personal favourite)